Sienna Blake: 2012–present

 Misbah Maalik (Harvey Virdi) finds out that Sienna is lying about her cancer and confronts her.
 Sienna later finds a teddy bear and is shocked when it says it knows she's lying about her cancer.
 She confronts Misbah since she is the only one who knows the truth but she denies everything.
 Sienna is left unsettled when she finds a countdown on her laptop.
-Joel arrives at her flat and tells her that him and Cleo are back together and an angry Sienna confesses that there is no cancer.
+Joel arrives at her flat and tells her that he and Cleo are back together and an angry Sienna confesses that there is no cancer.
 Joel calls her insane and she slaps him.
 He tells her to never speak to him again leaving Sienna alone.
 Sienna returns home to find her flat decorated with Christmas decorations.
 She finds an envelope with a locket in it and in the locket there's a picture of Sienna and Ben.
 She meets up with Ben in the Hutch but his son Josh Bradley (Rupert Hill) shows up instead and confronts Sienna for ruining his father's life.
 He follows Sienna home and he smells gas, quickly turning off the cooker.
 Sienna is left scared and tells Josh that someone is out to get her.